-Ketogenic refers to a term given to low-carbohydrate diets like Atkins diet.
+Ketogenic refers to a term given to low-carbohydrate diets like the Atkins diet.
 The main objective is for an individual to get more calories from proteins and fats and get less from carbohydrates (Campo, 2017).
-An individual is advised to cut off on most of the carbohydrates that are easily digested like pastry, sugars, bread, and soda.
-Ketogenic violates one of the seven components of a healthy diet which is denying the body of carbohydrates (Campo, 2017).
+An individual is advised to cut out most of the carbohydrates that are easily digested like pastry, sugars, bread, and soda.
+A ketogenic diet violates one of the seven components of a healthy diet which is denying the body of carbohydrates (Campo, 2017).
 This is because, for a Ketogenic diet, one is supposed to cut back on carbohydrates which are essential to the body.

 How does a Ketogenic diet work?
 How does it change the body’s normal metabolic processes?

 Whenever an individual eats less than 50 grams of carbohydrates a day, the body tends to run out of fuel which in other words is blood sugar which is very essential to the body.
-This typically takes place in 3 or 4 days (Li & Heber, 2020).
-When this happens, the body starts breaking down proteins and fats for energy, which makes a person to lose weight in a process known as ketosis process (Masood et al., 2020).
+This typically takes place in three or four days (Li & Heber, 2020).
+When this happens, the body starts breaking down proteins and fats for energy, which makes a person lose weight in a process known as ketosis (Masood et al., 2020).

 Would you recommend the Ketogenic diet?
 To whom?